 With optimal treatment and surgery, more cures are possible with bowel cancer than with all the other internal cancers added together.

-However too many people, 6 in 10 patients, still die from bowel cancer its liver metastases.
+However too many people, 6 in 10 patients, still die from bowel cancer and its metastases in the liver, lung and peritoneal cavity.
 There is more that has to be done to make bowel cancer treatment more precise and more patients suitable for curative surgery for liver metastases.

 Patients diagnosed with early disease are nearly twice as likely to survive – and therefore we have to encourage more screening and treatment for early disease.